Quantum algorithm for solving McKean-Vlasov stochastic differential equations: Preliminary

 The expansion by orthogonal functions is a widely used method for function approximation, and for sufficiently smooth $\bar{a}$ and $\bar{b}$, the expansion like Eq.~\eqref{eq:barabExp} serves as a good approximation.

 Although this is the background of the form of Eq.~\eqref{eq:MVSDE}, we do not need to mind this point hereafter: the following discussion holds whether the orthogonal relation \eqref{eq:ortho} is satisfied or not.
+Besides, some widely considered models, such as the Shimizu-Yamada model and the Kuramoto-Shinomoto-Sakaguchi model considered later, fall into the form of Eq.~\eqref{eq:MVSDE} with no approximation.